Fulvic Acid vs. Folic Acid: What's the Difference?

 Potential causes of folic acid deficiency

 Maintaining your health and wellness depends on your ability to identify the probable reasons for folic acid deficiency.
-Your folate levels may decrease as a result of several factors.

 A poor diet lacking high-folate foods like leafy greens, spinach, asparagus, avocados, and Brussels sprouts may be the chief culprit.